NTorname/simon_tester/README.md

 The user wears a MbientLab MetaTracker.
 GPIO 0-3 control pager motors attached to the subject's legs, GPIO 4 & 5 correspond to foot pedals to measure response time.

 ## usage
-Must have a linux computer with Python 3, bluetooth capabilities, and the MbientLab Python API installed.
+Must have a Debian style linux computer with Python 3, bluetooth capabilities, and the [MbientLab Python API](https://mbientlab.com/tutorials/PyLinux.html#metawear) installed.
 To run the script use

 `sudo python3 REACTION.py [mac_address] [# of samples] [file_name.csv]`